Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 + How can I use machine learning to extract that information?
 + How can I show that information with data visualization?

-I found an interesting corpus, [the Blog Authorship Corpus](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm), made of Google Blogger blogs from 2004, and started exploring the data.
+I found an interesting corpus, [the Blog Authorship Corpus](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm), made up of Google Blogger blogs from 2004, and started exploring the data.
 In addition to the textual data, each blog contained demographic information related to the blogger, which provided a chance for me to explore the corpus through a sociolinguistic lens.
 Along the way, I developed more specific research questions to focus on for this project:

 + What are the most frequent words?
 How does word frequency vary between groups of bloggers?
 + What topics are found in these blogs?